mauvaisetroupe/deep-learning-specialization-coursera/c4-convolutional-neural-netowrks/week4/README.md

 - Face recognition
     - Output ID if the image is any of the K persons in the database (or “not recognized”)

-If your face recognition szstem is based on your face verification, you need a verification system with more tha 99.9 before you can run it on a database of 100 persons that have a high chance of getting incorrect.
+If you are building a facial recognition system based on your facial verification system, the verification system must be over 99.9% accurate before you can run it on a database of 100 people and have a good chance to be correct.

 What we do in the next few videos is
 1. focus on building a face verification system as a building block and then if the accuracy is high enough,